Caledonia

 Caledonia (/ˌkælɪˈdoʊniə/; Calēdonia /la/) was the Latin name used by the Roman Empire to refer to the forested region in the central and western Scottish Highlands, particularly stretching through parts of what are now Lochaber, Badenoch, Strathspey, and possibly as far south as Rannoch Moor, known as Coed Celedon (Coed Celyddon using the modern alphabet) to the native Brython (Britons).

 Today, it is used as a romantic or poetic name for all of Scotland.

 During the Roman Empire's occupation of Britain, the area they called Caledonia was physically separated from the rest of the island by the Antonine Wall.
 It remained outside the administration of Roman Britain.

-Latin historians, including Tacitus and Cassius Dio, referred to the territory north of the River Forth as "Caledonia", and described it as inhabited by the Maeatae and the Caledonians (Caledonii).
+Roman historians, including Tacitus and Cassius Dio, referred to the territory north of the River Forth as "Caledonia", and described it as inhabited by the Maeatae and the Caledonians (Caledonii).

 The north-west ridge of Schiehallion, the "fairy hill of the Caledonians".

 History

 Etymology

 In 1824, Scottish antiquarian George Chalmers posited that Caledonia derived from Cal-ydon, the name of a Greek province famous for its forests.
 He hypothesized that classical writers such as Tacitus later applied this name to the Scottish Highlands as another area of woods.
 This derivation is no longer accepted by modern linguists.

 According to linguist Stefan Zimmer, Caledonia is derived from the tribal name Caledones (a Latinization of a Brittonic nominative plural n-stem Calēdones or Calīdones, from earlier *Kalē=Black River=don/Danue Goddess[i]oi).
 He etymologises this name as perhaps 'possessing hard feet' ("alluding to standfastness or endurance"), from the Proto-Celtic roots *kal- 'hard' and *pēd- 'foot', with *pēd- contracting to -ed-.
 The singular form of the ethnic name is attested as Caledo (a Latinization of the Brittonic nominative singular n-stem *Calidū) on a Romano-British inscription from Colchester.
-However, some authors have doubted the link between Calidones and kalet- 'hard', especially in light of the theory that the Caledonians and Picts might not have been Celtic speakers.
+However, some authors have doubted the link between Calidones and kalet- 'hard', especially in light of the widely rejected theory that the Caledonians and Picts might not have been Celtic speakers.

 Map of the populations in northern Britain, based on the testimony of Ptolemy.